 Ira Gant ’10

-Ira started working as a public defender on criminal cases right after graduation — exactly what he had wanted to do since entering law school.
-In this way, Northeastern fulfilled Ira’s expectations.
-“I came to Northeastern for two reasons: the institutional commitment to public interest law matched my own, and, with the co-op program, I knew I would quickly be back to work learning in the field — where I learn best.”
+Judge Gant started working as a public defender on criminal cases right after graduating from Northeastern — exactly what he had wanted to do since entering law school.
+In this way, Northeastern fulfilled his expectations.
+“I came to Northeastern for two reasons: the institutional commitment to public interest law matched my own, and, with the co-op program, I knew I would quickly be back to work learning in the field — where I learn best,” he explains.

 Arizona Supreme Court, Staff Attorney’s Office, Phoenix, Arizona